BaksiLi/CS-Hypomnema/README.md

 <!-- As I've been studied about Quantum technologies for so long, and early notes are hand-written, the note in this part may lack of detail for fundamental stuffs.
 Another book (I know from my uni course) [Introduction to Quantum Information Science (Oxford, 2006)]() -->

 # Acknowledgement
-This repository is licenced under the Creative Commons [BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/4.0/) (*Attribution-NonCommercial-NoDerivatives 4.0 International*) Licence.
+Unless otherwise specified, the repository CS-Hypomnema and its contents are Copyright [BaksiLi](https://github.com/BaksiLi), and are licenced under the Creative Commons [BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/) (*Attribution-NonCommercial-ShareAlike 4.0 International*) Licence.

 <sub>I used *Byword* (with Standard Markdown Syntax) for taking notes.
 However, it might encounter problems of compilation on GitHub, *esp.* with LaTeX.
 I will try to tackle this in the future. </sub>